Underrated Marvel Comics: See Timely Results

 • Black Panther And The Agents of Wakanda features some of Marvel’s less utilized stars.
 Ka-Zar, Wasp, and surprise appearances from the Livewires explore where the Avengers can’t.

 • 2020: Force Works features some of the less utilized parts of Marvel’s military/espionage community.
-As the Robot Revolution starts to heat up, this team tries to minimize damage.
+As the Robot Revolution starts to heat up, this team deals with a butterfly effect.
+At the least it shows layers to less used characters like US Agent.

 • King In Black: Thunderbolts is an unpredictable fun tie-in where some Marvel baddies work together or die trying.
-Too bad it’s potential isn’t really utilized in the best way possible in subsequent inclusions.
+Too bad it’s potential isn’t really utilized in the best way possible in later stories.

 • Hence why Jim Zub’s second swing with the team goes unnoticed.
 Partly because rather than the usual supervillains with rehabilitation arcs, it’s about heroes trying to regain their footing.
 Hawkeye returns to lead this group of misfits as they deal with some insecurities.
 Amid the commercial spectacle, heroes and fans get a palette cleanser from the status shifts.